paulsonkoly/calc/Readme.md

 A simple calculator language / REPL.

 The language can be used in a REPL or instructions can be read from a file.
-The REPL outputs its answer after '>' character.
+The REPL outputs its answer after the '>' character.

     isprime = (n) -> {
       if n < 2 return false